beancount/docs/docs/21_sharing_expenses_with_beancount.md

       Assets:Cash:Caroline                    -100.00 USD @ 12.00 MXN
       Assets:Cash:Pesos                          1200 MXN

-The “Assets:Cash:Pesos” account tracks our common pool of local currency that we use for various small expenses.
+The “`Assets:Cash:Pesos`” account tracks our common pool of local currency that we use for various small expenses.

 #### Cash Expenses in US Dollars<a id="cash-expenses-in-us-dollars"></a>